myarmola/ansible-user-deployer/README.md

-# SSH user management
+# Linux User Management

-This repository automates the SSH user management process: creating users and setting up SSH access.
-For this, Ansible is used together with GitHub Actions, which allows you to run scripts automatically when changes are made to the repository.
+This tool automates the Linux user management process: creating users and setting up SSH access.
+Ansible is used together with GitHub Actions, which allows you to run scripts automatically when changes are made to the repository.

 ## Functional capabilities